Me as a Kid

 The photos on this page are my friends and family.
 This one is me now :).

 My Bio Page

+I went to an alternative high school without grades.
+I majored in math at college.
+I had a lot of odd jobs then including pumping gas one summer at Yellowstone Park.
 After college, I volunteered for a year as a teacher in Haiti, then went on to teach high school and to help run an elementary afterschool.
-I've also developed curriculum for a nonprofit in Chicago that helps city kids prepare for college and gives scholarships.

-I also do storytimes for younger kids at the local library and occasionally run a workshop with four or five kids who are interested in writing stories.
+I also do storytimes for younger kids at the local library and occasionally run a workshop with four or five kids who love writing stories.

 Since Angelika, my wife, comes from Austria (she's on this page with the jigsaw), I now live in the third district of Vienna, Austria.
 Austria borders Italy, Slovenia, Hungary, Slovakia, the Czech Republic, Germany, and Switzerland.
 Vienna is the capital city of Austria.
 About 2 million people live here.
 The Danube river flows through its center.
 Here, the river is called the Donau.

 The pace of life in the city is slow.
 Examples of how slow are: The age you need to be to ride the subway alone is 6 years old, and here they recycle not only paper, plastic, metal, and glass but also used cooking oil!
 German is the official language of the country but each region has its own dialect and slang.
 In Vienna, the German everyone speaks sounds to me something like my grandma's Yiddish.

 Thanks so much for visiting my website!
 I hope it has all the info you’re looking for.
 Elsewhere on the web you can watch a 30 minute interview with me that aired on Ohio NPR (skip to 10:30 for a discussion of The Witch's Guide to Cooking with Children), read my occasional blog, or read my 10 blog posts on Tor.com.